dudushy/minecraft-server/README.md

-# minecraft-server
+# cracked-minecraft-server
-How to create and host a minecraft server from scratch.
+How to create and host a cracked minecraft server from scratch.

 ## Topics
 - [Dependences](#depedences)